analogsenses/source/source/_posts/2015-01-20-introducing-alila-purnama-a-pirate-ship-turned-luxury-hotel.markdown

 > I would probably walk the plank if it meant getting myself aboard _Alila Purnama._ Fortunately, aboard this handcrafted ship, entertainment is less about sword fights and more about mojitos served with a view of the Indian Ocean.
 Puff Daddy can have his shiny show-off yacht, I want to travel the seas like Francis Drake (or at least like Francis Drake in retirement).

-Couldn't have said better myself.
+Couldn't have said it better myself.